threadpoolx/DissPair/README.md

 >
 > This tool is strictly intended for educational purposes, security research, and authorized security auditing.
 It contains features that can cause operational disruption to target hardware if used improperly:
 >
-> 1. RFCOMM Hardware Flooding: The "Flood" module intentionally injects dense byte streams into targeted Bluetooth channels.
+> 1. **RFCOMM Hardware Flooding:** The "Flood" module intentionally injects dense byte streams into targeted Bluetooth channels.
 On vulnerable, legacy, or unpatched Bluetooth stacks, this can cause buffer overflows, resulting in the target device freezing, kernel panics, or complete Denial of Service (DoS).
 >
-> 2. Payload Injection & State Manipulation: The ability to inject raw AT commands (e.g., HFP manipulation) and OBEX payloads can alter the operational state of target devices, potentially causing unauthorized call manipulation or disrupting audio gateways.
+> 2. **Payload Injection & State Manipulation:** The ability to inject raw AT commands (e.g., HFP handshake manipulation) and OBEX payloads can alter the operational state of target devices, potentially causing unauthorized call manipulation or disrupting audio gateways.
 >
-> 3. GATT Interaction: Unauthenticated reading/writing of BLE characteristics may expose sensitive plaintext data or alter IoT device configurations.
+> 3. **GATT Interaction:** Unauthenticated reading/writing of BLE characteristics may expose sensitive plaintext data or alter IoT device configurations.
 >
 > The developer assumes no liability for misuse or damage caused by this software.
 Use exclusively on hardware you own or have explicit consent to audit.